lindsaykwardell/elm-vue-bridge/docs/learn/why-elm.md

 ## Try it out!

 None of the above is to say, "Elm is better, stop using Vue/JS/whatever!"
-However, Elm allows you to write more resiliant code, that I am more capable of maintaining and refactoring, and I can be more certain that functionality is what I expect it to be with every release.
-Of all my side projects, the one that is the oldest and most complex is written in Elm.
-All others are either small, or abandoned.
+However, Elm allows you to write more resiliant code, that you will be more capable of maintaining and refactoring, and you can be more certain that functionality is what you expect it to be with every release.

-If you made it this far, and are still interested in giving Elm a shot, I highly recommend it.
+The simplest way to get started with Elm is by adopting it incrementally, rather than starting a whole application from scratch.
+Put it to the test, building out a feature and seeing how it feels to work with and refactor.
+Then, if it feels worth investing more time in, you can expand Elm into the rest of your codebase.
+That's the purpose of `elm-vue-bridge`, to provide an easy way to start experimenting with Elm and interact between the two frontend tools.
+If you're using React, a great option for a similar component is [`elm-react-component`](https://github.com/Parasrah/elm-react-component).

-Curious about what incremental adoption of Elm could look like for your business?
+Curious about what incremental adoption of Elm could look like?
 Watch this presentation by Richard Feldman about how he introduced Elm at NoRedInk:

 <div style="text-align: center">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/5CYeZ2kEiOI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>